MITLibraries/docker-cantaloupe/README.md

 ### How to run the tests

 We are using [DockerSpec](https://github.com/zuazo/dockerspec) to test our Dockerfiles.
-To run the tests, you will need Ruby and Bundler installed, then from the project root, run `bundle` to install all the dependencies, then run `bundle exec rspec spec` to run all the build tests.
-You can run a specific test by specifying the specific test in the rspec command (i.e. `bundle exec rspec spec/dev/spec/dev/cantaloupe_dev_spec.rb`).
+This requires that you have Ruby and Bundler installed.
+Once you do, you can run the following to install the testing dependencies:

+    bundle

+And, after that, you can type the following to run the tests:

+    rake

+If you want to run just the tests for the "dev" or "stable" builds, you can run either `rake test_dev` or `rake test_stable`.

 ### Todo/Explore